TeYuanLiu/teyuanliu.github.io/_notes/2022-07-06-javascript-the-modern-mode-use-strict.md

 ---
-title: 'JavaScript 7 - The modern mode, "use strict"'
+title: 'JavaScript Info 1.2.3 - The modern mode, "use strict"'
 excerpt: "To add new features and fix bugs."
 categories:
 tags: JavaScript